OurWorld

 ourWorld was a virtual world containing a range of online games and activities.
-It is developed by FlowPlay, and is aimed at the teen and tween demographic.
+It was developed by FlowPlay, and was aimed at the teen and tween demographic.

 Gameplay

 ourWorld combined an online virtual world with a range of casual gaming activities.
 Each player had an avatar and a condo which could be decorated.

 An in-game currency, "Flow", was earned by talking, dancing, eating and drinking, and playing games.
 Flow could be exchanged for experience points and coins. ourWorld operated on a microtransaction business model which allowed players to purchase in-game "gems".
 Coins and gems were used to buy items for their avatar such as clothing, accessories or furniture.
 As players earned experience, they leveled up.
 This earned them prizes such as dance moves, access to new areas, vehicles, and privileges.

 Players could also talk to each other, request friendship, gift items, create groups, send and receive mail, participate in contests and give "hearts".
 In 2013, Popularity, marriage and adoption were among the new features added, allowing wedding-rings to be exchanged and a player to become a child of another.
 Residents were people who had purchased one of several levels of residency cards, or paid money for monthly gems and special places.

 There were "special" items in ourWorld.
 These included vehicles, tattoos, mystery boxes, sprites, inventories, residency passes, potions, wings, and ears/horns.
 Vehicles included skates, hoverboards, cars, skateboards, and jet-packs and the most recent to be added, dragons.
 These could sometimes be earned by leveling up.
 Others could be earned any level by gems.
 Sprites were animals that followed players' avatars around.
 Inventories increased the number of items players could keep in their inventory and photo album.
 Residency passes allow players to gain residency without buying a residency card.
 Potions allow players to change their avatar's appearance in ways they couldn't usually do (some kinds of food also did that).
 Mystery boxes (such as the Zodiac Mystery Box and the Bronco Mystery Box) contained random items that belonged in a certain theme.
 Previously, players could only visibly reach level 100 (players would continued to level up after that but it would not show on their profiles); however, in October 2012, the visible cap was lifted to 150, and it was lifted to 200.